cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-resource-queue.md

 ## Notes

 GPORCA and the Postgres planner utilize different query costing models and may compute different costs for the same query.
-The Greenplum Database resource queue resource management scheme neither differentiates nor aligns costs between GPORCA and the Postgres Planner; it uses the literal cost value returned from the optimizer to throttle queries.
+The Cloudberry Database resource queue resource management scheme neither differentiates nor aligns costs between GPORCA and the Postgres Planner; it uses the literal cost value returned from the optimizer to throttle queries.

 When resource queue-based resource management is active, use the `MEMORY_LIMIT` and `ACTIVE_STATEMENTS` limits for resource queues rather than configuring cost-based limits.
-Even when using GPORCA, Greenplum Database may fall back to using the Postgres Planner for certain queries, so using cost-based limits can lead to unexpected results.
+Even when using GPORCA, Cloudberry Database may fall back to using the Postgres Planner for certain queries, so using cost-based limits can lead to unexpected results.

 ## Examples